-HIV was first detected in Thailand in the late 1980s in the IV drug using population.
-In Bangkok, in late 1987, 1% of IV drug users tested HIV+.
-By the end of 1988, the rate had increased to 30%.
-The virus then spread among commercial sex workers, their partners, and families, and rapidly became a critical public health concern for Thailand’s general population.
-Though the rates of new infection in the general population have varied since the late ’80s, HIV remains a real threat for any Thai practicing high risk behaviors.
+HIV was first observed in Thailand in the late 1980s in the IV drug utilizing population.
+In Bangkok, in late 1987, 1% of IV drug users had HIV+.
+By the end of 1988, the level had grown up to 30%.
+The virus then distributed among commercial sex workers, their partners, and families, and rapidly became a critical public health problem for Thailand’s population.
+Though the level of new infection in the population have ranged since the late ’80s, HIV is still a real trouble for any Thai practicing high risk behaviors.

-After reducing the rates of new HIV-infection among sex workers and their clients through the Thai government’s 100% condom use campaign, Thailand is facing a new rise of infections especially among young people.
-The Health Ministry in Thailand has noted that the increase rate of HIV infection among teenagers rose during 2002 from 11 to 17%.
+After decreasing the levels of new HIV-infection among sex workers and their customers through the Thai government’s 100% condom utilization campaign, Thailand is coming across with a new increase of infections especially among young people.
+The Health Ministry in Thailand has informed that the rised level of HIV infection among teenagers increased during 2002 from 11 to 17%.
+Canadian Health&Care Mall claims that it is very important to be protected by condoms not to be infected.

 |YEAR||New HIV cases|

-In 2007 the new Thailand government initiated the 3 year strategic plan on HIV/AIDs with a focus especially on HIV prevention amongst at risk population groups.
-There are problems however still with policy implantation and a few issues surround the government’s ability to fulfill its goals in the strategic plan.
+In 2007 the new Thailand government inducted the 3 year strategic plan on HIV/AIDs with an emphasis especially on HIV prevention amongst at risk population communities.
+There are concerns nevertheless still with policy invagination and a few concerns embosom the government’s capability to satisfy its objections in the strategic plan.

-• UNAIDS study suggests that 80% of HIV (+) MSM have never been tested or thought they were HIV (-)
+- UNAIDS research offers that 80% of HIV (+) MSM have never been tested or thought they were HIV (-)

-• 35% of IDUs use non sterile injecting equipment
+- 35% of IDUs utilize non sterile injecting tools

-• With premarital sex on the increase it has been suggested in an UNDP study that only 20-30% of Thai youth consistently engage in the use of condoms.
+- With premarital sex on the rise it has been offered in an UNDP research that only 20-30% of Thai youth constantly utilize condoms.

 |Thailand Total Population (2008)||63,884,000||UNICEF|